hutcheb/mspec_helper/test-hover.md

    }
    ```

-2. Check server capabilities in the output:
+3. **Check server startup**:
+   - Look for "MSpec Language Server started successfully" in output
+   - Look for "MSpec Language Server initialized successfully"
-   - Should show "Hover Provider: true"
+   - Should show "Hover Provider: true" in capabilities

+4. **Test language recognition**:
+   - File should show "MSpec" in the language mode indicator
+   - Syntax highlighting should be active

-3. Look for hover request logs:
+5. **Look for hover request logs**:
-   - "Hover requested at line:character"
+   - "Hover requested at line:character" (from extension)
+   - "Hover request received for..." (from server)
+   - "HoverProvider: Processing hover at..." (from hover provider)
    - "Hover response received" or "No hover response"

-4. Check for parsing errors:
+6. **Check for errors**:
    - Any lexer or parser errors in the output
+   - Server startup errors
+   - File not found errors for server-bundled.js

+## Potential fixes:

+1. **If no hover requests are logged**:
+   - Extension may not be properly activated
+   - Language server may not be running
+   - File may not be recognized as MSpec

+2. **If hover requests reach server but no response**:
+   - Check for parsing errors
+   - Verify word detection is working
+   - Check symbol analysis

+3. **If server doesn't start**:
+   - Check if server-bundled.js exists in the extension
+   - Verify Node.js is available
+   - Check for permission issues